ScRiPt1337/Email-Extractor/README.md

 # Email-Extractor
-its Email Extractor its non stoply extracting email from website...
+This is an powerful Email Extractor To Extract E-Mail ID's Automatically From Web Pages..